By Andy Burrows

 So, I hope that you’ve now got a much clearer idea what skills you can develop to build your career as a Finance business partner or CFO.
 Hopefully, this has got you thinking.

 Well, keep thinking!
-And have a look at the other material listed below, especially the How Finance Can Drive Business Performance white paper and the CFO Career Action Plan Workbook.
+And have a look at the other material listed below, especially the How Finance Can Drive Business Performance white paper and the Finance Career Action Planner.

 And keep following me (why not sign up for the Supercharged Finance newsletter?), because over the next few weeks I intend to share more thoughts on CFO skills.
 In particular, I want to introduce you to how to start building those behavioural skills.
 Where should you start?